 2. Ohio Dobermans

 You won’t get a breeder as customer-oriented as Ohio Dobermans.
-Don and his family personally guarantee that their dogs are of the highest quality, from puppies to adults.
+Don and his family personally guarantee that their dogs are of the highest quality, from puppy to adult.
 They love their dogs with such passion that they invest their time and spare no effort to breed Dobermans that are health-tested, basic-trained, and with excellent temperament.

 Finding the initial weeks and months overwhelming, new Doberman parents might not know what to do with their new family member.
 They need not worry because Don’s provide continuous support and love much after the puppy’s adoption.
 More than Doberman’s quality, you will be impressed with this breeder’s love for the dogs and his support for you.
 Ohio Dobermans happily share their breed knowledge and training techniques with the new pet parents to help them settle with the new furry babies.